kailevy/DJPhatEnchantah/project_propsal.md

 Learning
 a library (dependent on finding a suitable library)

-    Team
-members’ absences
+Team members’ absences

-    Successful
-music analysis
+Successful music analysis

-    Getting
-the mix to sound good/natural like in real life
+Getting the mix to sound good/natural like in real life

 **Additional
-Course Content**
+Course

-    Team
-Github organization (branching, merging etiquette)
+Team Github organization (branching, merging etiquette)

-    Modular
-programming: how to split code into different folders/files
+Modular programming: how to split code into different folders/files